 - fresh cilantro

-Cook on low for 6-8 hours in the crockpot, on high for 3 hours in the crockpot, or for 20 minutes in the Instant Pot on the manual setting.
+- Cook on low for 6-8 hours in the crockpot or on high for 3 hours.
+For the Instant Pot, cook for 20 minutes on the manual setting at high pressure with a quick release.
 Once done, use two forks to shred chicken in the crockpot.
 Ladle into bowls and serve with avocado and fresh cilantro.